Welcome to the big branding questionnaire.

 With existing businesses, perhaps it’s a case of wanting to enter a new market, ditch a tired image, or recover some sort of PR disaster.
 There are a whole range of reasons companies decide to rebrand.

-Goal setting is a whole different post which we’ll write soon, for now, here’s the deal:
+Goal setting is a whole different post but for now, here’s the deal:

 Establishing clear branding goals with your agency will make sure everyone is on the same page from day one.